-In order to encourage your development of a solid daily work routine, up to two points will be added to your end-of-year score if you are able to demonstrate through regularly completed logs that you have missed no more than one of seven days per week.
+In order to encourage your development of a solid daily work routine, your daily work log will be the foundation of the grade which allows you to proceed to the next semester, and will assist you in passing the proficiency text which closes the semester.
 Logs will be turned in on the second class day per week, and records of your steadiness will be kept until the end of the semester.
 A semester of not missing more than one week in doing six out of seven days' work will add a point to your final exam score.
 The point will carry to the second semester, when it will potentially add to another point, raising one's score by two points.